Food Roots 2 group Kingsley Hall Social Supermarket. Credit: Isabel Rice

 Food Roots 2 meeting at the Sustain Office | Credit: Isabel Rice

-While Food Roots 2 may have officially drawn to a close, its legacy continues.
-This includes a shared toolkit capturing learnings from the programme that will support both current and future coordinators, as well as continued collaboration across London’s food partnerships through the set up of a regional London Sustainable Food Places network, rise up email group and WhatsApp group.
+While Food Roots 2 may have drawn to a close, its legacy continues.
+This includes a shared toolkit capturing learnings from the programme to support both current and future coordinators, as well as continued collaboration across London’s food partnerships through the set up of a regional London Sustainable Food Places network, rise up email group and WhatsApp group.
 This continuation of contact across London food partnerships was seen as key:

 “The connections and learnings that have come from FR2 have been incredibly valuable, it's so reassuring to know we’ll still have this after the programme”